pepri/subtitles-editor/README.md

 Use command **Subtitles: Translate** to translate subtitles to another language using Google translation service.

-With **Subtitles: Reorder**, you can reorder the frames based on their sequence number.
+With **Subtitles: Reorder by Sequence**, you can reorder the frames based on their sequence number.
 This can be useful if you want to work with translated and original subtitles at the same time.
 You can first translate the subtitles (which will replace the original ones) and append the original subtitles at the end.
 Then, you can reorder them so you will have translated and original frames near each other.

+The **Subtitles: Reorder by Timestamp** reorders the frames by the time offset.

 ## For Developers